idsc-frazzoli/retina/doc/gokart_hardware.md

 # GoKart Hardware
+*About:* This is a short overview of the go-kart fleet.

 ## GoKart 1 - K.I.T.T.
 * *About:* First autonomous vehilce, operational since 2017?, named after the fictional car K.I.T.T from the TV series "Knight Rider"